 - Assist with the organisation of specific examination requirements.

 - Arrange for the provision of BSL interpretation.

 - Arrange for a Personal Learning Support Plan (PLSP) to ensure necessary arrangements (reasonable adjustments) are in place.

 - Liaise with your local Social Services for the provision of personal care support.

 - Keep in touch through meetings, newsletters, e-mail and phone.

 - Refer students to other professionals who can help, for example, Counselling Service or Community Mental Health Team.

-Students who have temporary injuries and conditions must provide Disability Services and their School with appropriate evidence, for example a note from their GP or consultant confirming the illness or injury, date of onset and likely duration.
+Students who have temporary injuries and conditions and require adjustments must provide Disability Services and their School with appropriate evidence, for example a note from their GP or consultant confirming the illness or injury, date of onset and likely duration.
 We can then arrange for appropriate arrangements to be put in place.